devedmonton/codevid19.com/resources.md

 services to power your project?
 Here's some services being offered for free to anyone combatting COVID-19!

+[Here is a doc](./CODEVID19-WhatToDoNext.pdf) that outlines a HUGE array of free things for you.
+There are other hackathons, matchathons (where they match hackathon winners with investors), other tech communities, newsletters and subscriptions and even a list of free resources at your disposal.

 ## FaunaDB

 [FaunaDB](https://fauna.com/) is a serverless cloud